- Partial Sun to Full Sun (At Least 5 Hours of Direct Sunlight)

 - Growing Zones 5 - 8

-Dark Towers Beardtongue is a beautiful flowering plant native to the Western United States and is closely related to foxgloves and snapdragons.
-This plant is known for its tall spikes of purple-blue flowers that bloom in the late spring and early summer.
-One of the most striking features of the Dark Towers Beardtongue is its tall, slender spikes of flowers that can grow up to 4 feet in height.
+Dark Towers Beardtongue is a beautiful flowering plant developed by Dale Lindgren at the University of Nebraska.
+The foliage is a deep purple that doesn't fade during summer waves.
+This plant is known for its tall spikes of pink flowers that bloom in the late spring and early summer.
+Its slender flower spikes can grow up to 3 feet in height.
 The flowers are tubular and have five lobes, each containing a pair of small, pointed ears.
 The plant gets its common name from the long, hairy stamens that protrude from the flowers, resembling a beard.

-The Dark Towers Beardtongue has a light, pleasant fragrance, often described as sweet and floral.
-It has an upright, clump-forming growth habit and can reach heights of up to 4 feet.
-While it is not an evergreen, it does have lush, dark green foliage that remains attractive throughout the growing season.
+Dark Towers has an upright, clump-forming growth habit and can reach heights of up to 4 feet.
+The dense purple foliage stays evergreen in winter.
 This plant is generally resistant to pests and diseases, making it a low-maintenance choice for gardeners of all abilities.
-It is also drought tolerant and resistant to deer, making it a good choice for areas with dry conditions or a high deer population.
+It is also drought tolerant, making it a good choice for areas with dry and hot conditions.

 Dark Towers Beardtongue Care